-You can tell us more about the medicine here:

-What is its name?
+You can tell us more about the medicine here: What is its name?
 What is it for?
-IMMUNISATION Has the student ever had a tetanus immunisation/injection?
-YES N If YES, list date of last tetanus injection Has the student ever had a MMR (Mumps, measles and Rubella) immunisation IO (please circle answer) ation/injection?
-YES NO 5.
+4. IMMUNISATION Has the student ever had a tetanus immunisation/injection?
+If YES, list date of last tetanus injection • circle answer) 5.
+COVID 19 VACCINATED YES NO (please circle answer) If YES, please provide a copy of your son/daughters vaccination on card/M OH cert ificate reco ord If NO, do you intend on getting your child/ren vaccinated YES NO (please circle answer) 6.
 VISION AND HEARING Does the student have trouble hearing?
 YES NO Does the student wear a hearing aid?
 YES NO Does the student have trouble with their vision or seeing?
 YES NO Does the student wear glasses or contacts?
 YES NO Does student have any bed wetting problems?
-YES NO

-6. PERMISSION FOR GIVING MEDICATION AT SCHOOL

-Sometimes it may be necessary for the nurse to consider giving students medicine at school

-Please sign below if you agree to the nurse giving the student the following:

-I give permission for the School Nurse to give Paracetamol/ Panadol YES NO I give permission for the School Nurse to give Ibrufen YES NO I give permission for the School Nurse to give Loratadine (allergy) YES NO

-7. MENTAL HEALTH CONDITION / COUNSELLING / INTERVENTION / MEDICATION

-Has the student in the past had any Mental Health issues that required counselling and/or medication YES NO Does the student currently have any Mental Health issues that require counselling and/or medication YES NO

-If you have recorded 'yes' please use a separate piece of paper to explain what the mental health condition is and what the level of medication/counselling/intervention was/is required.
+YES NO 7.
+PERMISSION FOR GIVING MEDICATION AT SCHO OL Sometimes it may be necessary for the nurse to consider givin g students s medicii ne at schoo 01 Please sign below if you agree to the nurse giving the student the follow ing: I give permission for the School Nurse to give Paracetamol/ Pa anadol YES NO I give permission for the School Nurse to give Ibrufen YES NO I give permission for the School Nurse to give Loratadine (alle ergy) YES NO B. MENTAL HEALTH CONDITION / COUNSELLING / I Has the student in the past had any Mental Health issues that red Does the student currently have any Mental Health issues that red quired cou ınselling and/or me edication YES If you have recorded 'yes' please use a separate piece of pap and what the level of medication/counselling/intervention wa t the men tal health coi ıdition i Parent/Guardian Signature Please print your name In case of a serious illness or accident students will be taken to a necessary.
+A parent/guardian will also be called, so please ensu details.

-Parent/Guardian Signature

-Please print your name.....

-In case of a serious illness or accident students will be taken to a doctor for care.
-An ambulance may be called if necessary.
-A parent/guardian will also be called, so please ensure that the school has your most current contact details.